Film coating

-A film coating is a thin polymer-based coat that is typically sprayed on to a solid pharmaceutical dosage form, such as a tablet, capsule, pellet or granule.
+A film coating is a thin polymer-based coat that is typically sprayed onto solid pharmaceutical dosage forms, such as tablets, capsules, pellets or granules.
 Film coating can impact both its appearance and its pharmacokinetics making it an essential process in making the final drug product.

 Film coatings are the most common form of drug coating and are generally applied in orally-administered pharmaceuticals.
-The motivation for applying film coatings to dosage forms range from cosmetic considerations (colour, gloss and branding), improving the shelf life by providing a protective barrier between the drug and the surrounding environment, and making the dosage form easier to swallow.
+The motivation for applying film coatings to dosage forms range from cosmetic considerations (colour, gloss and branding), improving the shelf life by providing a protective barrier between the drug and the surrounding environment.
 These types of film coatings are known as non-functional film coatings.
 They may also be used to delay or augment the delivery and uptake of medications or delay release and uptake until the medication passes through the stomach.
 These types of film coatings are known as functional film coatings.

 Process

-The conventional method of applying film coatings to oral dosage forms includes both a spraying phase and a drying phase.
+The conventional method of applying film coatings to oral dosage forms comprises a spraying phase and a drying phase.
 The spraying phase consists of applying a layer of a polymer, plasticizer, colourant, opacifier, solvent, and a vehicle to the oral dosage form's core.
 Once applied, the oral dosage form is dried by passing hot air over the dosage form, which typically also removes the solvent as well.
 The final result is a thin film coating with the desired plasticizer, colour, opacifier, and vehicle.